 The MiFID Regulations transpose into Irish law the MiFID II Directive along with its accompanying regulation, the Markets in Financial Instruments Regulation ("MiFIR") (Regulation 600/2014/EU), (collectively, "MiFID II").
 The MiFID Regulations and MiFID II took effect on 3 January 2018.
-MiFID II is a wide ranging piece of legislation that affects financial market structure, trading and clearing obligations, product governance and investor protection.
-While MiFIR and a majority of the so-called "Level 2" measures are directly applicable across the European Union (EU) as EU regulations, the MiFID II Directive had to be "transposed" into national law by Member States.
-In the course of the transposition process, individual Member States and their national competent authorities may have introduced requirements over and above those in the European text and applied MiFID II provisions to participants that would not otherwise be caught by MiFID II.
-Aspects of MiFID II and its implementation may be unclear in scope and subject to differences in regulatory interpretation.
+MiFID II is a wide ranging piece of legislation that will affect financial market structure, trading and clearing obligations, product governance and investor protection.
+While MiFIR and a majority of the so-called "Level 2" measures are directly applicable across the European Union (EU) as EU regulations, the MiFID II Directive must be "transposed" into national law by Member States.
+In the course of the transposition process, individual Member States and their national competent authorities may have introduced requirements over and above those in the European text and which may apply to MiFID II participants that would not otherwise be caught by MiFID II and its implementation may be unclear in scope and subject to differences in regulatory interpretation.
 Market participants who are not directly subject to MiFID II may be indirectly impacted by its requirements and related regulatory interpretations.
-It is not possible to predict how these factors may impact the operations of the Company and the Manager and the ability of the Manager and any Sub-Investment Managers to implement a Fund's investment objective.
+It is not possible to predict how these factors may impact on market participants including the ICAV, the Manager and any Sub-Investment Managers, the operation of the ICAV and the ability of the Manager and any Sub-Investment Managers to implement a Fund's investment objective.